smasongarrison/mason_contract/contract.md

 # Contract Grades – “A” Contract

-I, John Tukey, agree to :
+I, Mason Garrison, agree to :

 1. Earn “Satisfactory” on 12 self-paced lab assignments on the schedule specified below.